PhoenixBladez/SpiritMod/README.md

-# Skyware-stock-trading-AI
+# Spirit Mod
-Skyware industries's newest stock trading AI, based on statistics, patterns, and stock history
+Git repository for the Terraria Spirit Mod.
+Previously disguised as a stock trading API before GitHub repositories could be privated.